-Midway through her run in “33 Variations” at the Ahmanson — a return to the live theater after a 46-year absence — Fonda chats with film critic Kenneth Turan, whom she rapidly renders irrelevant save for his mentioning that he once interviewed her dad for T.V.
+Midway through her run in “33 Variations” at the Ahmanson — a return to the live theater after a 46-year absence — Fonda chatted with film critic Kenneth Turan, whom she rapidly rendered irrelevant save for his mentioning that he once interviewed her dad for T.V.
 Guide.

-“Realllly?” she drawls, her interest piqued, as she seems to notice her interlocutor for the first and only time.
-Beyond this, Fonda interviews herself.
-And she’s just majestic, her clarion confident voice, total recall, brains, humor, and uncanny ability to relate to a roomful of total strangers.
+“Realllly?” she drawled, her interest piqued, as she seemed to notice Turan for the first (and only) time.
+Beyond this, Fonda interviewed herself.
+And she was majestic, her clarion confident voice, total recall, brains, humor, and uncanny ability to relate to a roomful of total strangers.

-“I’ve made more bad films,” pronounces Fonda, “than anyone who has survived.”
+“I’ve made more bad films,” pronounced Fonda, “than anyone who has survived.”

-But this overly modest lie pales in contrast to her wonderful film curriculum vitae, the titles of which the fans in LACMA’s 600-seat house call out lovingly, as though revisiting their own lives just by pronouncing the names.
+But this overly modest lie pales in contrast to her wonderful film curriculum vitae, the titles of which the fans in LACMA’s 600-seat house called out, lovingly, as though revisiting their own lives just by pronouncing the names.